helenahagman/bay-lake-winery/README.md

 - Administrator log in
 - Communicate with users/customers that have questions
 - Send emails/sms to registered users
-- See registered users
+- See registered users in the admin
-- See booked sessions
+- See orders
 - Images that contribute to what the site is offering
 - Explanatory texts
-- Registration possibilities
+- Registration possibilities for new users
-- Log in possibilities
-- Log out possibilities
-- Online booking for Personal Trainer Sessions
+- Online contact form
-- Contact
 - Login as a current user
 - Register as a new user
-- See available personal trainer sessions
+- See available products
-- Get information on what is offered on the site
-- Book personal trainer sessions
-- Cancel booked sessions
+- Add to shopping bag possibility
+- Update shopping bag
+- Easy online payment
-- Sign up for membership
+- Sign up for news letters
-- Get in contact
+- Edit and update products for admin
-- Edit registered user information
+- Edit profile information

 ### EPIC | Functionality